Skip to content ↓

 Welcome from the Chair of Governors

-We help set the vision and strategic direction of the school and monitor the progress of the school against it over the year.
-We therefore hold the head teacher and senior leaders to account for educational outcomes and act as sounding boards for new initiatives.
+Our Local Governing Body comprises a group of volunteers who give their time and expertise freely to understand and support the school.
+We help set the vision, ethos and strategic direction of the school and monitor the progress of the school against these over the year.
+We hold the head teacher and senior leaders to account for the educational performance of the school and its pupils.
+We also ensure that the school’s financial resources are well spent for the benefit of the children’s education and act as a sounding board for new initiatives.

-Apart from our six local governing body meetings during the academic year we are conducting classroom visits and meet with teachers to have some first-hand experience of how children are educated at our school.
+Our local governing body meets six times a year to scrutinise plans, budgets and discuss educational data.
+We also conduct classroom visits, meet with teachers and talk to children to develop a first-hand experience of how children are educated at our school.

-If you are interested to find out more about what it means to be a governor, please contact me at chair@northmead.surrey.sch.uk.
+If you are interested in finding out more about what it means to be a governor, please contact me at chair@northmead.surrey.sch.uk.

 Yours sincerely,